 Breastfeeding Support Warm Line – 201-447-8722.
 Support by an IBCLC is only a phone call away.

 Mother’s Milk Class – This class is designed for the parents of babies in the Neonatal Intensive Care Unit (NICU) and reviews the benefits of mother’s milk for hospitalized infants.
 The class is offered two mornings per week by an IBCLC.

 Outpatient Lactation Consultants are available by appointment for a fee.
 Sessions are held at an offsite facility.
 These consultations may be covered by your insurance company.
 Please contact your insurance provider prior to making your first appointment to determine your benefit.
 To make an appointment, please call 201-291-6152.

-Breast Pumps: Please be advised that The Valley Hospital does not rent or sell breast pumps.
+Breast Pumps: The Valley Hospital rents breast pumps.
+Call our Center for Family Education at 201-291-6151 (option 1).
 If you plan to rent a Symphony hospital-grade electric breast pump, please click here for contact information on local Medela breast pump rental stations.
 Please be sure to check with your insurance company to determine your benefit.

 If you are interested in purchasing your own pump, click here to visit the Edgepark Medical Supplies website.
 Edgepark Medical Supplies assists in making the process as easy and as hassle-free as possible, and will contact your health insurance and doctor to confirm coverage.
 We recommend that your start to make arrangements prior to delivery.

 The Joint Commission: What You Need to Know About Breastfeeding

 http://www.jointcommission.org/assets/1/6 /Speakup_Breastfeeding_brochure_Spanish.pdf (Spanish)